How to prioritize tasks in 4 steps (and get work done)

 Chunking in action: You might start your day with one hour of design work followed by a coffee break.
 Then, two hours of scheduled meetings, lunch, and 30 minutes of email response time.
 Next, you move on to one hour of research for a new project.

-Asana tip: If you’re using Asana to manage your tasks, you can create custom fields to add additional information, such as a letter grade (if you’re using the ABCDE method), urgency and importance (if you’re using the Eisenhower Decision Matrix), priority level (if you’re going with eat the frog), or estimates on how long it will take to complete.
+Asana tip: If you’re using Asana to manage your tasks, you can create custom fields to add additional information, such as a letter grade (if you’re using the ABCDE method), urgency and importance (if you’re using the Eisenhower Decision Matrix), priority level (if you’re going to eat the frog), or estimates on how long it will take to complete.

 [inline illustration] Benefits of using a calendar to schedule tasks (infographic)

-• Balance high-effort and high-priority tasks
+• Balance high-value and high-priority tasks

 • Make sure you meet deadlines